calnfynn/KISSKI-RAG-4-IPCC/README.md

 - not sure I'll keep using this, I might switch to LangChain (I haven't tried that yet)

 ### **SentenceSplitter**
-- splits semantically &rarr; has better chances of keeping paragraphs intact
+- splits semantically &rarr; has better chances of keeping paragraphs intact *BUT* I don't think this works with the HTML since it's looking for `\n\n` to indicate a paragraph break
 - comes with Llama_index

 ### **FAISS Vector**